RuanMeiMains/RuanMeiMains.github.io/docs/ruanmei-guides/full.md

 ![hyper](https://media.discordapp.net/attachments/1106792336668753971/1184926421538320394/ruan_mei_trace_priority_6.png?ex=658dbfb9&is=657b4ab9&hm=455b9f159b54076b1f8f8e2b48491cd94d7d3a37dcf553f72e76e4121aa3d859&=&format=webp&quality=lossless&width=1438&height=375)

 ## Character Comparisons
 Ruan Mei may be the first limited 5-star Harmony character, but she isn't the only Harmony or support character in the game.
-There are many other great characters to use, and some may even wonder how she may compare to those characters.
+There are many other great characters to use, and many may wonder how she may compare to those characters.

 | Character   | Notes                            |
 | ----------- | -------------------------------- |